rajgoel/course-business-analytics-fundamentals/01-lecture/slides.md

 - Simulation requires a model representing the key components and dynamics of a system, e.g., a process model.
 - Usually, a data model representing the key probability distributions is required.
 - Simulation allows to run experiments by varying inputs and parameters to observe possible outcomes.
-- It allows exploration of complex systems where analytical solutions or real-life experimentation are difficult or impossible.
+- It allows exploration of complex systems where analytical solutions or real-life experimentations are difficult or impossible.

 > [!TIP]
 > Simulation helps answer questions like: *What will be the outcome of my decision policy?*